SANTA CLARA — The 49ers haven’t seen rookie cornerback Ambry Thomas make a lot of plays since taking over as the starting cornerback two games ago.

 Shanahan conceded Thomas was overmatched in training camp, but has gradually made improvements through his work on the scout team and handled himself better than the lowlights would indicate.

-“It didn’t look like a shock to him,” Shanahan said this week.
+“It didn’t look like a shock to him,” Shanahan said Tuesday.
 “By no means was it perfect.
 He got beat a couple times, had some penalties.
 But his body language, his demeanor, he kept competing, kept trying to be physical.
 And by watching him and how he was moving, you could tell he wasn’t looking to hide.”

 The 49ers are doing their best to hide their deficiencies at corner.
 Safeties Jimmie Ward and Jaquiski Tartt, as well as slot corner K’Waun Williams, are deployed to avoid leaving Thomas and Norman on an island one-on-one.

-Then there is Nick Bosa, whose pass rush makes any corner look better because it dramatically reduces the split-seconds an opposing quarterback has to find an open receiver.
+Then of course there is Nick Bosa, whose pass rush makes any corner look better because it dramatically reduces the split-seconds an opposing quarterback has to find an open receiver.
 Bosa’s been getting some help of late as well, with Raiders’ castoff Arden Key creating pressure from the inside.

 In the end, Shanahan was fine with keeping Thomas on ice until such a time when he’d be needed.